Global Well-posedness of the Relativistic Boltzmann Equation: Global Estimates

 \section{Global Estimates}

 This section is devoted to the proof of Theorem \ref{thm1.1}.
-Indeed, we need only to obtain the uniform a priori estimates to solutions of the relativistic Boltzmann equation \eqref{1.22} since we have already proved the local existence of unique solution to the relativistic Boltzmann equation with large data in Theorem \ref{thm7.1}.
+Indeed, we need only to obtain the uniform a priori estimates to the solutions of relativistic Boltzmann equation \eqref{1.22} since we have already proved the local existence of unique solution to the relativistic Boltzmann equation for general bounded $L^\infty$ initial data in Theorem \ref{thm7.1}.